ashlesha-555/ashlesha-555/README.md

 - 🖌️ **Digital Art & Graphic Design** (I love using **Canva** and **Figma**)
 - 🎵 **Music Enthusiast** (Always vibing to my favorite playlists!)
 - 🌏 **Traveling** and exploring new places for inspiration.
-- ✍️ Writing poetry and exploring new storytelling techniques.

 ---